asreview/asreview/README.md

 Systematic Reviews are “top of the bill” in research.
 The number of systematic reviews published by researchers increases year after year.
 But performing a sound systematic review is a time-consuming and sometimes boring task.
-Our software is designed to take over the step of screening abstracts and titles with a minimum of papers to be read by a human (in the training set and in the final included set) and with zero false negatives (or any other small number).
+Our software is designed to accelerate the step of screening abstracts and titles with a minimum of papers to be read by a human with no or very few false negatives.

-Our Automated Systematic Review (ASR) software implements an oracle and a simulation systematic review mode.
+Our Automated Systematic Review (ASR) software implements an oracle and a simulation mode.

 - **Oracle** The oracle modus is used to perform a systematic review with interaction by the reviewer (the 'oracle' in literature on active learning).
-  The software presents papers to the reviewer, whereafter the reviewer has to classify them.
+  The software presents papers to the reviewer, whereafter the reviewer classifies them.
-- **Simulate** The simulation modus is used to measure the performance of our software on an existing systematic review.
-The software shows how many papers you potentially could have skipped during the systematic review given the parameter settings.
+- **Simulate** The simulation modus is used to measure the performance of our software on existing systematic reviews.
+The software shows how many papers you could have potentially skipped during the systematic review.

 This Automatic Systematic Review software is being developed as part of a research project.
 This research project consists of multiple repositories.
 The